TayyibChohan/COVID-19_Case_Estimator/README.md

 ## Instructions
 1) Download or clone the script and the CVS file.
 2) Edit the CVS file to reflect the information for your area
-3) Save the CVS file and run the script or executable
+3) Save the CVS file and run the script or executable (make sure they are both in the same directory)

 ## Sources